The Acorn Culture in the Iberian Peninsula

 A Note on Nomenclature

-It’s important to understand that there is some confusion and mislabeling among the different species when it comes to acorns.
-Given the several hundreds of oak tree species, such confusion is unsurprising.
+It’s important to understand that there is some confusion and mislabeling among the different species of acorns.
+Given the several hundred oak tree species, such confusion is unsurprising.

-I highlight this because the Iberian Peninsula boasts a particularly notable species that is frequently misidentified.
+I am highlighting this point because the Iberian Peninsula boasts a particularly notable species that is frequently misidentified.
 Addressing this specific species is vital to this article to prevent further confusion.
 The species in question is the holm oak.
 Previously, it was labeled as Quercus ilex and, subsequently, as its subspecies, the Quercus ilex subsp. rotundifolia.

-However, contemporary academic consensus holds that Q. rotundifolia should be recognized as a distinct species.
-Thus, in this article, when I refer to the holm oak, it pertains to Q. rotundifolia.
+However, contemporary academic consensus holds that it should be recognized as a distinct species, the Q. rotundifolia.
+Therefore, when mentioning the holm oak, I am referring to Q. rotundifolia, and vice-versa.

-The holm oak explains a lot about the popularity of acorns
+The holm oak explains the popularity of acorns

 A holm oak